The Proletariat

-While hard to imagine in our corporate times, there was a time when socialism was as American as apple pie.
-There was a time when after church on Sunday, the community to join together for the monthly Socialist picnic.
-There even was a time when socialism was so embedded in our “common sense” that cities, communities, and fans collectively would own football teams.
+While hard to imagine in our Teabagger Nation, there was a time when socialism was as American as apple pie.
+There was a time when after church on Sunday, the community would join together for the monthly Socialist picnic.
+There even was a time when socialism was so embedded in our “common sense” that cities, communities, and fans collectively would have the audacity to own a football team.

 Canton Speech - Eugene Debs famous speech before being sent to prison.